TinkerStorm/story-engine/README.md

 ## Writing your own story

+> This README section is outdated, please check the [guide](https://tinkerstorm.github.io/story-engine/guides/write-a-story) for updated information. *It may be removed / merged in future in favour of the guide itself.*

 Stories are written in [YAML](https://yaml.org/), a *relatively* simple structure notation.

 This is likely to change in the future when support is added for more complex story components, but for now, the following is a good place to start.